Skip to main content

 How Does Climate Finance Affect You?

-The climate crisis affects all of us and corruption weakens our ability to respond to its impacts.
+The climate crisis affects all of us, but corruption weakens our ability to respond to its impacts.
 If we are going to do something about it, we must start with ensuring that our city, state, and national governments meet their climate goals.
 International coordination is also key when it comes to this truly global issue.

 What needs to be done to promote integrity in climate finance?